- The garden at 27, rue Saint-Guillaume (photo: Manuel Braun)

 In fifteen minutes or less, Sciences Po students can easily reach some of Paris’s most famous landmarks.

-- Musée d’Orsay: the internationally-renowned museum is mere blocks from the campus.
+- Musée d’Orsay: this famous museum of Impressionist art is mere blocks from the campus.

 - Cluny Museum of the Middle Ages (website in French): for the chance to see the famous “Lady and the Unicorn” tapestries and other treasures.